Campus Improvement Plan

 Strategy's Expected Result/Impact: Individualized instruction will target specific student needs.

-Staff Responsible for Monitoring: Classroom teachers and Instructional staff
+Staff Responsible for Monitoring: Classroom teachers

-Performance Objective 7 - ADVANCED COURSES
+Performance Objective 8 - ADVANCED COURSES

 Goals